ARK-Electronics/flight_review/README.md

 # Flight Review

 This is a web application for flight log analysis.
-It allows users to upload ULog flight logs, and analyze them through the browser.
+It allows users to upload flight logs and analyze them through the browser.

 It uses the [bokeh](http://bokeh.pydata.org) library for plotting and the [Tornado Web Server](http://www.tornadoweb.org).